Ricardo-Evans/SC23-160-LP-MIP/README.md

 # SC-2023-MUSE-solver
-It should be noticed that we evaluate static Dragonfly with adaptive routing and "Thoughtful MUSE" by using the solver, and the other version of MUSE, i.e., "Quick-minded MUSE" is evaluated in the simulator that is introduced in another repository <https://github.com/Lee-Zijian/SC-2023-MUSE-simulator>.
+It should be noticed that we evaluate static Dragonfly with adaptive routing and "Thoughtful MUSE" by using the solver, and the other version of MUSE, i.e., "Quick-minded MUSE" is evaluated in the simulator that is introduced in [this repository](https://github.com/Lee-Zijian/SC-2023-MUSE-simulator).

 ## Dependency